Table of contents

 And then again: if you want to run on pen and paper, it is much more complicated because you’ll need someone who can copy all data into Excel.

-In Prodio it is solved quite simply: there is a button on the production schedule, which workers click when registering a break.
+Prodio solves it quite simply: there is a button on the production schedule, which workers click when registering a break.
 They can use a key fob, scan a bar code, or enter a PIN code, and o break is automatically in the system.
-In the daily shop floor report, which is created at the end of the day, these breaks will be listed (not only globally during the whole day but also filtered by workers or break reasons).
+In the daily shop floor report, created at the end of the day, these breaks will be listed (not only globally during the whole day but also filtered by workers or break reasons).

 Now, if you add to all these metrics the raw materials mentioned at the beginning of this article, you can track the labor cost for a given order and the total cost of this order.